-Our Dust Diseases team is continuing to lead the way in compensation claims for Australian workers suffering from silicosis, a serious and potentially deadly lung disease impacting miners, stonemasons and construction and tunnelling industry workers.
-Our team has been at the forefront of pioneering compensation outcomes for silica induced autoimmune diseases, including scleroderma, rheumatoid arthritis and lupis.
-We are confident that our team's tireless work will soon result in a world-first ban on engineered stone.
+Our Dust Diseases team is continuing to lead the way in compensation claims for workers suffering from silicosis, a serious and potentially deadly lung disease impacting miners, stonemasons and construction and tunnelling industry workers.
+Our team has been at the forefront of pioneering compensation outcomes for silica induced autoimmune diseases, including scleroderma, rheumatoid arthritis and lupus.
+Following tireless lobbying and advocacy by many groups including our team, Australia has become the first country to announce a ban on engineered stone, the manufacture, supply and installation of which was banned from 1 July 2024.